20. “Graveyard Dream Blues” by Bessie Smith

 The highlight of “Mahogany Hall Stomp” comes when Louis Armstrong holds a single, piercing note for 15 seconds.
 It serves as a de facto solo in a song full of musical discovery and invention.
 Recorded in 1929, “Mahogany Hall” already shows tremendous growth from Armstrong’s earliest sessions.
 In fact, this is where the legendary trumpeter leaves Dixieland behind and begins to chart the future of jazz.

 An ode to marijuana, “Muggles” is a stoned march into the hot New Orleans nighttime.
-After a bluesy piano fanfare, the song slowly lumbers along, then picks up tremendous speed before finally winding down for its grand finale.
-Louis Armstrong delivers several tremendous solos throughout this rhythmic exercise, which happens to be one of his greatest songs.
+Opening with a bluesy piano fanfare, the song slowly lumbers along, then picks up tremendous speed, before finally winding down for its grand finale.
+Louis Armstrong delivers several tremendous solos throughout this rhythmic exercise, which happens to be one of the master’s greatest songs.

 Blues music traces its roots back to the 1800s, yet the genre’s first commercially recorded song wasn’t released until 1920.
 Mamie Smith’s “Crazy Blues” remains a touchstone over 100 years after its release — a combination of dizzy Dixieland brass and soulful singing that created a new template for American popular music.